j-fraza/fem-accordion-card/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - FAQ accordion card solution

-This is my solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents